 Note: If at all possible, do not leave tissue specimens in either formalin or alcohol longer than the recommended times!

 Overfixed tissues are difficult, though not impossible, to cut.
 While histological stains may not be compromised with overfixation, immunohistochemistry may be.

 Long term preservation of epitope specificity is antigen and protein dependent.
 Immunohistochemistry may or may not be compromised, therefore overfixation does not preclude an attempt at molecular analysis with immunohistochemistry (IHC).

 IHC may or may not be compromised on thin sections cut onto microscope slides that have been stored for long periods of time at ambient temperature.
 Again, optimal preservation of specific antigens is protein dependent and does not preclude analysis.

 Long term antigen preservation in the FFPE block is safest, with plans to cut sections within a month or less of IHC staining.
 Cut sections may be stored at -20C or -70C if at all possible.

-Prior arrangements may be made for TACMASS staff to snap freeze freshly harvested experimental mouse or human tissue.
+Prior arrangements may be made for TACMASR staff to snap freeze freshly harvested experimental mouse or human tissue.

 Optimal tissue size: Freshly harvested tissues for snap freezing should be no larger than 3mm deep by 10 mm in size – think of three stacked dimes.